Hobbies and Interests to Put on a Resume (List of 20+ Examples)

 Mix it up with the resume words below.

-Pro Tip: Using verbs for resumes to describe accomplishments?
+Pro Tip: Using action verbs for resumes to describe accomplishments?
 Try to match them to what the hiring manager needs.
 That’s easy to find—it’s in the job ad.

 Besides resume verbs, what else should you put on your resume?
 See our guide: What to Put on a Resume to Make it Perfect [Tips & Examples]